 The Oracle’s Enigma: A Divine Paradox

-Perhaps the most revealing story connecting Socrates to the Delphic maxim comes from Plato’s “Apology.”
-Cherephon, a devoted companion of Socrates, once made the arduous journey to Delphi and, standing before the Oracle, asked a bold question: “Is there anyone wiser than Socrates?”
-The Oracle’s answer was stunning in its simplicity: “No one is wiser than Socrates.”
+Perhaps the most revealing episode connecting Socrates to the Delphic maxim is recorded in Plato’s Apology.
+Chaerephon, a devoted companion of Socrates, once made the journey to Delphi and asked the Oracle a direct question: “Is there anyone wiser than Socrates?”
+The Oracle’s reply was unambiguous: no one.

 Socrates’ Quest: The Examined Life

 Yet his persistent questioning revealed a troubling pattern: those who claimed the greatest knowledge often possessed the least self-awareness.
 Many professed expertise they did not truly have, and worse, they were utterly unaware of their own limitations.
-They were like sleepwalkers convinced they were awake.
+They were, in Socrates’ implicit diagnosis, mistaking the absence of doubt for the presence of knowledge.

 The Revelation of Authentic Wisdom